 About Our Research

-The UF Health Diabetes Institute is a leader in clinical trials seeking to prevent or reverse the disease.
-Since its inception, nearly 3000 patients have participated in one or more of the UF Health Diabetes Institute’s clinical trials or studies.
+The UF Diabetes Institute is a leader in clinical trials seeking to prevent or reverse the disease.
+Since its inception, over 3,500 patients have participated in one or more of the UF Diabetes Institute’s clinical trials or studies.
 Based on success, our researchers have the opportunity to take their research findings further.

 Clinical trials are a partnership between people affected by diabetes and doctors to help find ways to treat, predict, prevent, and reverse the disease.
 These trials seek to improve day-to-day diabetes management and prevent diabetes-related complications.
 Each study tries to answer specific scientific questions.
 Clinical trials that involve patients are the final stage of careful and extensive diabetes research taking place in the laboratory.
 Participants in clinical trials are offered the opportunity to play a more active role in their own health care, learn about new research treatments, and help others by contributing to medical research.